 Goblin Valley has one of the darkest night skies on earth.
 Virtually free of any light pollution from populated areas, Goblin Valley Park is a certified Dark Sky Park and offers unparalleled views of the Milky Way.
-A variety of ranger-led events, including moonlit hikes and telescope tours, are conducted every month to aid your
+Be sure to spend some time exploring the different contellations and enjoying the night sky.